 Thousands of veterans’ artifacts are preserved by the Museum staff.
 You can help us tell this story when you visit.
 Thank you.

-In 1980, a suspicious fire gutted the vacated keeper’s house, which had been declared excess by the government.
-St. Johns County was about to purchase the property and condominiums were discussed as one possibility for a best use of the land.
-As bulldozers threatened, in stepped the Junior Service League with a will to restore the property and open a maritime museum.
+In 1970, a suspicious fire gutted the vacated keeper’s house, which had been declared excess by the government.
+St. Johns County was about to purchase the property, and condominiums were discussed as one possibility for the best use of the land.
+In 1980, as bulldozers threatened, in stepped the Junior Service League with a will to restore the property and open a maritime museum.
 The site was added to the National Register of Historic Places.

 Over the next 15 years, the Junior Service League would dig in hands-on and raise over $1.2 million to restore the keepers’ house, the lighthouse tower and the original Fresnel lens.
 The lens had been shot by a vandal’s bullet, damaging 19 prisms in the beehive structure.
 The US Coast Guard shut down the lens in 1991 and replaced it with a modern airport beacon, but the League quickly rose to this challenge.
 The keepers’ house restoration was finished in 1990, and in 1991, the League signed a lease with the U.S. Coast Guard and opened part time to the public.
 In 1993, the Junior Service League of St. Augustine held the first Community Day with a lens relighting and fireworks.
 The Cable News Network (CNN) covered the first restoration of a Fresnel lens in the nation.

 A maritime museum opened full-time in early 1994.
 What is today the St. Augustine Lighthouse & Maritime Museum Inc., separately incorporated from the League in 1998.
 A community based Board of Trustees was seated representing the diversity of the area.
 The following year, a second not-for-profit, the St. Augustine Lighthouse Archaeological Maritime Program was formed to help the Museum study shipwrecks and coastal resources.